ZelynaFarrell/CustomScrolling/README.md

 # <p align="center">**CustomScrolling with Metal Shaders**</p>
 #### <p align="center"> This SwiftUI project showcases a unique scrolling behavior combined with the use of Metal shaders for visual effects.
 It provides an interactive and visually engaging user experience.
+Please note: Higher quality gifs coming soon.
 </p>

 <br>